alexanderjpowell/meter-image-capturing/README.md

 The main backend logic behind the OCR comes from Google's ML Kit SDK.
 The SDK provides a number of machine learning APIs; MiC uses the text recognition API originally optimized for recognizing text in documents.
 While the SDK provides support for text recogntion both on-device and by making a call to the cloud, the cloud model is the one used in the application.
 This means that some sort of network connection (Wifi or Data) is required to make a successfull call.
 Note: progressive values can still be inputted manually through the keyboard and submitted to the database without a network connection.
 In this case the values will be stored in a queue until the next time the device connects to the internet, at which point they'll be pushed to the database.
 The quality of the image the user captures correlates to the accuracy of the progressive text detected.
 For best results ensure that the camera is properly focused and is not blurry.

 Note the current version of ML Kit used by the application is 23.0.0.
 Also, MiC requires at least Android API level 23, or version 6.0 (Marshmallow).
+In able for the voice to text feature to work properly, the device must also have the Google and Carrier Services apps installed and up to date.

 ## Database ##